 As part of the extended federal COVID-19 relief Paycheck Protection Program (PPP) administered by the SBA, the Station applied for and received a PPP loan on March 30, 2021 for \$363,042.
 Loan proceeds may only be used for payroll costs, interest on covered mortgage obligations, covered rent obligations, covered utility payments, worker protection costs related to COVID-19, and certain supplier costs and operating expenses incurred during the 24 week period after the loan disbursement date.
 The notes bears interest at 1% with principal and interest payments deferred for 10 months following the 24 week covered period.
 Under the terms of the PPP, certain amounts may be forgiven if proceeds are used for qualifying expenses.
 The amount received is recognized in the statements of financial position as note payable at June 30, 2021.
-The Station intends to use the entire loan for qualifying expenses.
-Upon notice of forgiveness, the amount forgiven will be recorded as gain on forgiveness of debt in fiscal year 2022.
-Subsequent to year end, in September 2021, the PPP note payable was forgiven in full.
+Full forgiveness of the PPP loan was granted in September 2021 and the loan forgiveness is reflected in the statement of activities as gain on extinguishment of debt for the year ended June 30, 2022.